ETS-ReactNative5/react-native-lead-form/README.md

 # react-native-lead-form

-Lead form from Boontar TV for your application
+First you need to create an account with Boontar TV

 ## Installation